stylemistake/runner/README.md

 ```

-## 5. WHY?
+## 5. FAQ

-![Why this exists?][derp_why]

 **Q:** Isn't Bash itself fundamentally a task runner?

-**A:** No, bash is a scripting language, not a task runner.
-Same story is with
+**A:** Bash is a scripting language, not a task runner by design.
+Same story is
-Grunt/Gulp for Javascript - you can "run tasks" in vanilla JS without any
+with Grunt/Gulp for Javascript - you can "run tasks" in vanilla JS without any
-frameworks, but it costs you maintainability, redundancy, etc. My library is
+frameworks, but it costs you time and effort.
+My library is just a very thin
-just a very thin layer around bash with functions that make sense for task
+layer around bash with functions that make sense for task running with
-running with concurrency in mind.
-You still got the power of bash in your
+concurrency in mind.
+You still got the power of bash in your hands.
-hands.

 **Q:** Why use this and not `make` / `ant` / ...?

 **A:** For a couple of reasons:

 * Sometimes it is just inappropriate to use them:
-    * They are meant to be used for build automation.
-If you're doing just
+    * They are meant to use for build automation.
+If you're doing just a bunch
-    a bunch of scripts with it, you're using 1% of these tools' features.
+    of scripts with it, you're using 1% of these tools' features.
+    * Ant is just a very bad attempt at overengineering.
+Don't use it.
+    Seriously.
+Unless you like writing huge XML files.
     * It's a yet another dependency.
 If you're already using `artisan` and
     `gulp` in your project, `make` will just add more confusion.
-* This library is very lightweight, runs straight away, and it is designed to
+* This library is very lightweight, runs straight away, and easy to bundle with
-be bundled with your project source code.
+your project source code.
 * It is a good tool to automate a project setup when you got nothing else,
 but `bash`.
 * If you already know `bash`, there is no new syntax to learn!